hanwendong1/AVS463-f20/index.md

 {% include figure.html img="uidaho-workshop.jpg" alt="portrait of Hanwen Dong" caption="portrait of Hanwen Dong (credit: Joe Pallen)" width="75%" %}

-My name is Hanwen Dong and I am the [liaison librarian for College of Agricultural & Life Sciences](https://www.lib.uidaho.edu/about/liaisons.html) at U of I. I welcome you to contact me by emailing me at <hanwendong@uidaho.edu>, calling my office phone at 208-885-2515, or scheduling a zoom meeting with me by following [this link](https://uidaho.co1.qualtrics.com/jfe/form/SV_1GJiDTJ7po0bDk9?topic=Agricultural+%26amp%3B+Life+Sciences&person=Hanwen+Dong&email=hanwendong%40uidaho.edu).
+My name is Hanwen Dong and I am the [liaison librarian for College of Agricultural & Life Sciences](https://www.lib.uidaho.edu/about/liaisons.html) at U of I. I welcome you to contact me or the library if you have any questions about using the library, finding resources for research papers and projects, creating effective research strategies, managing citations, etc.

+emailing me at <hanwendong@uidaho.edu>, calling my office phone at 208-885-2515, or scheduling a zoom meeting with me by following [this link](https://uidaho.co1.qualtrics.com/jfe/form/SV_1GJiDTJ7po0bDk9?topic=Agricultural+%26amp%3B+Life+Sciences&person=Hanwen+Dong&email=hanwendong%40uidaho.edu).
 You may also contact the library via [chat](https://www.lib.uidaho.edu/help/chat.html), email <libref@uidaho.edu>, or text 208-449-0841 for help.

 <div class="row">
   <div class="col-sm-6">
     <div class="card">
       <div class="card-body">
-        <h5 class="card-title">Special title treatment</h5>
+        <h5 class="card-title">Hanwen Dong</h5>
         <p class="card-text">With supporting text below as a natural lead-in to additional content.</p>
-        <a href="#" class="btn btn-primary">Go somewhere</a>
+        <a href="hanwendong@uidaho.edu" class="btn btn-primary">Email</a>
       </div>
     </div>
   </div>
   <div class="col-sm-6">
     <div class="card">
       <div class="card-body">
-        <h5 class="card-title">Special title treatment</h5>
+        <h5 class="card-title">Library Reference</h5>
         <p class="card-text">With supporting text below as a natural lead-in to additional content.</p>
-        <a href="#" class="btn btn-primary">Go somewhere</a>
+        <a href="#" class="btn btn-primary">Email</a>
       </div>
     </div>
   </div>